Arrhythmias

 Medically Reviewed By Dr. Meghav Shah Updated on August 1, 2024

 Normal heart rhythm or heart beats occurs regularly between 60 to 100 times per minute.
 An ECG or electrocardiogram records heart rhythm in the form of electrical impulses.
-The heart rhythm normally originates in the SA node of the right atria and then these impulses travel through the atria to reach the AV node, situated at the junction of the atria and ventricles and then to the bundle of His, then its left and right bundles and finally into the entire ventricle through the purkinje fibers.
+The heart rhythm normally originates in the SA node of the right atria and then these impulses travel through the atria to reach the AV node, situated at the junction of the atria & ventricles and then to the bundle of His, then its left & right bundles and finally into the entire ventricle through the purkinje fibers.

 The heart rhythm starts with atrial contraction i.e. a P wave on the ECG followed by ventricular contraction i.e. QRS complex and then finally ventricular relaxation i.e. T waves on the ECG.
 Any abnormality in this regularity is called an arrhythmia.